CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 :::warning WARNING :

 Capitals or not will also mess up the paths, make sure they are exactly what the files are named.
-This is also why we recommend you to only use lower-case letters as files name.
+This is also why we recommend you only use lower-case letters as the file’s name.
-Also, **do not** use special letters ( Japanese, Unicode symbols etc.).
+Also, **do not** use special letters ( Japanese, Unicode symbols, etc.).

 :::

 ::: warning WARNING:

 cytoid.io cannot detect if you also have the necessary resources for your **Storyboard**,<br>
-and because just missing an image will *broke* the whole storyboard, **you really should double check when you're uploading a Storyboard chart that have sprites**
+and because just missing one image will * break* the whole storyboard, **you really should double-check when you're uploading a Storyboard chart that has sprites**

 :::